FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 ## Recent Advances

-So far I mostly used [PyMC3](https://docs.pymc.io/) for bayesian inference or *probabilistic programming* as the authors of PyMC3 like to call it.
+So far I mostly used [PyMC3](https://docs.pymc.io/) for Bayesian inference or *probabilistic programming* as the authors of PyMC3 like to call it.
 I love it for it's elegant design and consequently its expressiveness.
 The documentation is great and thus you can pretty much hack away with your model ideas.
-The only problem I always had with it is that for me it never scaled so well with somewhat larger data-sets, i.e. more than 100k data points.
+The only problem I always had with it is that for me it never scaled so well with somewhat larger datasets, i.e. more than 100k data points.
 There is a technical and methodical reason for it.
-Regarding the former, PyMC3 uses [Theano](http://deeplearning.net/software/theano/) to speed up its computations by transpiling to C. Theano inspired many frameworks like [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) but is considered deprecated today and cannot rival the speed of modern frameworks anymore.
-For the latter, I mostly used sampling methods, e.g. [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC), with PyMC3, which are computationally demanding, while [variational inference (VI) methods](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) are much faster.
-But also using VI, which PyMC3 supports, never really allowed me to deal with larger data-sets rendering Bayesian Hierarchical Modeling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs when dealing with larger data-sets.
+Regarding the former, PyMC3 uses [Theano](http://deeplearning.net/software/theano/) to speed up its computations by transpiling your Python code to C. Theano inspired many frameworks like [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) but is considered deprecated today and cannot rival the speed of modern frameworks anymore.
+For the latter, I used PyMC3 mostly with [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) based methods, which is a sampling method and computationally quite demanding, while [variational inference (VI)](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) methods are much faster.
+But also when using VI, which PyMC3 also supports, never really allowed me to deal with larger datasets rendering
+Bayesian Hierarchical Modeling (BHM) a wonderful tool that sadly could not be applied in many suitable projects due to its computational costs.

 Luckily, the world of data science moves on with an incredible speed, and some time ago I had a nice project at my hand that could make good use of BHM.
 Thus, I gave it another shot and also looked beyond PyMC3.
-My first candidate was [Pyro](http://pyro.ai/) which uses Stochastic Variational Inference (SVI) by default and calls itself a *deep universal probabilistic programming* framework.
+My first candidate to evaluate was [Pyro](http://pyro.ai/), which uses Stochastic Variational Inference (SVI) by default, and calls itself a *deep universal probabilistic programming* framework.
 Instead of Theano it based on PyTorch and thus allows for [just-in-time (JIT) compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), which sped up my test case already quite a bit.
 Pyro also emphasizes vectorization, thus allowing for fast parallel computation, e.g. [SIMD](https://en.wikipedia.org/wiki/SIMD) operations.
 In total the speed-up compared to PyMC3 was amazing in my test-case letting me almost forget the two downsides of Pyro compared to PyMC3.
-Firstly, the documentation of Pyro is not as polished and secondly, it's just so much more complicated to use and understand but your mileage may vary.
+Firstly, the documentation of Pyro is not as polished and secondly, it's just so much more complicated to use and understand but your mileage may vary on that one.

-Digging through the website of Pyro I then stumbled on [NumPyro](https://github.com/pyro-ppl/numpyro) that has a similar interface as Pyro but uses [JAX](https://github.com/google/jax) instead of PyTorch as its backend.
+Digging through the website of Pyro I then stumbled over [NumPyro](https://github.com/pyro-ppl/numpyro) that has a similar interface to Pyro but uses [JAX](https://github.com/google/jax) instead of PyTorch as its backend.
 JAX is like [NumPy](https://numpy.org/) on steroids.
 It's crazy fast as it uses [XLA](https://www.tensorflow.org/xla), which is a domain-specific compiler for linear algebra operations.
-Additionally it allows for automatically differentiation like [Autograd](https://github.com/hips/autograd), whose maintainers moved over to develop JAX.
+Additionally, it allows for automatically differentiation like [Autograd](https://github.com/hips/autograd), whose maintainers moved over to develop JAX further.
 Long story short, NumPyro blew the benchmark results of Pyro out of the water.
-For the first time (at least for what I know), NumPyro allows you do bayesian inference with lots of parameters like in BHM on large data!
-In the rest of this post, I want to show how NumPyro can be applied in a typical demand prediction use-case on some public data-set.
-The data-set in my actual use-case was much bigger but you have to just trust me on this one ;-)
+For the first time (at least for what I know), NumPyro allows you do Bayesian inference with lots of parameters like in BHM on large data!
+In the rest of this post, I want to show you how NumPyro can be applied in a typical demand prediction use-case on some public dataset.
+The dataset in my actual use-case was much bigger but you have to just trust me on this one ;-)
 Hopefully some readers will find this post useful and maybe it mitigates a bit the pain coming from the lack of NumPyro's documentation and examples.

 ## Use-Case & Modelling